daveho/declarative-autograder/guide.md

-# Guide to using the declarative autograder framework (DAF)
+# Guide to using the Declarative Autograder Framework (DAF)

 This document explains the concepts and techniques needed to use the [Declarative Autograder Framework](https://github.com/daveho/declarative-autograder).

+In addition to reading this guide document, you should also look at the autograder examples (TODO: link to examples), since they show how these concepts and techniques are applied in practice.

 ## Background, philosophy